SaahilParmar/CS50P/Problem Set 4/adieu/README.md

 ### Hints

-* Note that the inflect module comes with quite a few methods, per pypi.org/project/inflect.
+* Note that the inflect module comes with quite a few methods, per [pypi.org/project/inflect](https://pypi.org/project/inflect/).
 You can install it with: pip install inflect

+# Before You Begin
+Log into [code.cs50.io](https://code.cs50.io/), click on your terminal window, and execute cd by itself.
+You should find that your terminal window’s prompt resembles the below:

+$

+Next execute

+$ mkdir adieu

+to make a folder called adieu in your codespace.
+Then execute

+$ cd adieu

+to change directories into that folder.
+You should now see your terminal prompt as adieu/ $.
+You can now execute

+$ code adieu.py

+to make a file called adieu.py where you’ll write your program.

 # How to Test